look4u-ok/video-slicer/README.md

 # Video Frame Slicer and Subtitle Extractor
-This project is a homework assignment for an online Python Programming class. **Wish I could get good scores**.

 ## Overview
 This Python program slices multiple frames from a given video and extracts the corresponding subtitles from an SRT file.
 It uses OpenCV for video processing and the pysubs2 library for subtitle parsing.